Signature Programs

 It is a powerful experience that builds life skills that students will use beyond school.
 KXP provides opportunities for students to work together to problem solve, to lead, negotiate, connect with experts creating real world connections and mastery learning where they continue to improve their work, taking on feedback from teachers and peers.
 At the end of the expedition students produce a beautiful product that has a real purpose in the world as students work with real clients.

-These days are a wonderful way to end each term and are an opportunity for the girls to come together as a community outside of the classroom and take part in a range of activities, listen to guest speakers and create together
+These days are an opportunity for the cohort to come together as a community outside of the classroom and take part in a range of activities, listen to guest speakers and create together

 Future Ready